 This is the path to the page being visited.
 For security and privacy reasons we do not include the query string or hash fragment.
 For example the page "/profile?id=1187&name=Eve" will be cleaned and stored as

-The page referrer tells you how did the visitor arrive to the current page.
-For security purposes it is not always included by the browser and we sanitize it further to not include query params or the hash fragment.
+The page referrer tells you how the visitor arrived at the current page.
+For security purposes it is not always included by the browser, and we sanitize it further to not include query params or the hash fragment.